1983 United States Grand Prix West

-The 1983 United States Grand Prix West (officially the Toyota Grand Prix of Long Beach) was a Formula One motor race held on March 27, 1983 at Long Beach, California.
+The 1983 United States Grand Prix West (officially the Toyota Grand Prix of Long Beach) was a Formula One motor race held on March 27, 1983 at Long Beach Street Circuit.
 It was the second race of the 1983 Formula One World Championship.

 The 75-lap race was won by Northern Irishman John Watson, driving a McLaren-Ford.
 Watson took his fifth and final F1 victory having started from 22nd position, the lowest from which a driver has won an F1 race.
 Austrian teammate Niki Lauda finished second, having himself started 23rd, with Frenchman René Arnoux third in a Ferrari.
+It was also the last win for a Northern Irish driver until Eddie Irvine at the 1999 Australian Grand Prix.

 This was the final running of the Long Beach race as an F1 event, before organizer Chris Pook switched to the CART IndyCar series.

 Qualifying

 Qualifying report

 Once again, the Long Beach circuit had been slightly modified, primarily to free up Ocean Boulevard, one of the city's main thoroughfares.
 Since the alternate route on Seaside Way included a tunnel under the Long Beach convention center, the pits were moved to the long, curving Shoreline Drive section, where the start and finish lines were reunited for the first time since 1977.

 As practice began on Friday, two bumps where the circuit rejoined the old layout at the end of the Seaside Way straight were causing problems.
 Some teams were concerned that the suspension on their cars would not last more than a few laps under race conditions.
 René Arnoux (Ferrari) was the first to go over the bumps flat out and his 1:26.935 led Alain Prost (Renault), Patrick Tambay (Ferrari) and Riccardo Patrese (Brabham) on the day's timing chart, while Nelson Piquet (Brabham), Lauda and Watson found their Michelin qualifying tires virtually useless and set poor times.

 Overnight repair work smoothed the problematic bumps.
 Tambay grabbed his first pole with a lap of 1:26.117, the only lap to beat teammate Arnoux's Friday time; Keke Rosberg (Williams) took third with 1:27.145, ahead of teammate Jacques Laffite.
 American Danny Sullivan (Tyrrell), in his only season of Formula One, managed ninth, while the other American in F1, Eddie Cheever (driving the older model Renault RE30C) was 15th, 7 places behind team mate Prost in the newer RE40 model.
 The McLarens of Watson and Lauda were never able to arrive at a balanced setup, and they would start in 22nd and 23rd position.

 Making what would be an abortive comeback to Formula One, Australia's World Champion Alan Jones took Chico Serra's drive in the No.30 Arrows-Ford.
 Still recovering from a broken hip requiring a pin, the result of falling off a horse on his farm north of Melbourne, Jones qualified in a creditable 12th place for his first F1 GP since winning the final race of the season at Caesars Palace in Las Vegas.